We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-SleepyJules +0 points · about 6 years ago Original Poster
+SleepyJules +0 points · over 6 years ago Original Poster

 Thank you so much for your quick response Sierra.
 I will continue to look for demineralised or RO.
 Given up on distilled.
 The info on checking for Ca or Mg is most useful.
 There is an Active Plus P1000 Brita here - maybe I'll use that if I have no luck in the shops!